UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A Letter of Credit from your previous provider can often waive the initial utility deposit.

-If you are setting up new utilities and don’t have a payment history with that specific company, many utilities charge deposits, often around $100–$300, depending on your credit and location.
-You can often avoid this expense by asking your previous provider for a “Letter of Credit.”
-This document proves you paid your bills on time for the last 12 months.
-Presenting this to your new utility company can frequently waive the deposit requirement entirely.
+However, you can often avoid this hefty upfront expense by asking your previous provider for a “Letter of Credit.”
+Presenting this document to your new utility company proves you paid your bills on time for the last 12 months and can frequently waive the deposit requirement entirely.

-Money-Saver: Ask about autopay discounts.
+💸 Money-Saver: Ask about autopay discounts when setting up your overlap dates.
 Many providers will waive a connection fee or offer a lower monthly rate if you enroll in automatic billing during setup.
 For more ways to reduce expenses, read our guide on how to save on your electric bill.

 A person checks utility bills on a laptop with moving boxes, advising to verify both new and old statements.